spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 ## Futures

 The ecosystems around both WebAssembly components and MCP continue to grow rapidly.
-As more developers adopt these technologies, we can expect to see more innovative projects and applications emerge across a variety of use cases.
+As developers continue to adopt these technologies, we can expect to see more innovative projects and applications emerge across a variety of use cases.